krtt/autoware_mini_practice/practice_2/README.md

 ```

 ##### Validation
+* As a reminder lets run first all the nodes manually
 * In terminal 1: `roscore`
 * In terminal 2: `rosbag play --clock ride_14_minimal.bag` - need to be in the same folder where the rosbag is or enter it with the relative path.
 Bag files are under `common` package `/data/bags`.
 * In terminal 3: run the localizer node (`python localizer.py`) and see if the coordinates printed out are roughly similar to the following: